RaoulvanWijk/mvc/README.md

 ```

 ### using `authorize()`

-At the moment there is no middleware so you can use the `authorize()` functions to act as middleware
+U can use the authorize function to validate if a user is allowed to make the request

-and authorize needs to return true to validate the request otherwise it will throw an error
+if `authorize()` doesnt return true it will throw en error
 ```php
   public function authorize()
   {